mouxdesign/UX-Research-Bitcoin/README.md

  > **__We want to create products that users not only desire but want to use on a daily basis.__**

-UX research to be a process that flexible to the product development process, easy to understand and even easier to intergrate.
+My goal is to present UX Research as a process that is flexible to the product development process, easy to understand and even easier to intergrate.
 # Author
 [Moux Design - Mo](https://github.com/mouxdesign)
 UX Designer and Researcher in the bitcoin space